BiBiServ/bibigrid/docs/CONFIGURATION_SCHEMA.md

 # HPC Cluster Software
 slurm: boolean [yes, no]                            # Enable / Disable SLURM Workload Manager.
 Default is no
-oge: boolean [yes, no]                              # deprecated - supported for Ubuntu 16.04 only.
-Default is no

 # Monitoring
 zabbix: boolean [yes, "no"]                         # Use zabbix monitoring tool.
 Default is no